Azure/serilog-sinks-azuredataexplorer/README.md

 * BufferLogShippingInterval : The interval between checking the buffer files.

 * BufferFileSizeLimitBytes : The maximum size, in bytes, to which the buffer log file for a specific date will be allowed to grow.
-By default 100L * 1024 * 1024 will be applied.
+By default 10 MB is applied

 * BufferFileLoggingLevelSwitch : A switch allowing the pass-through minimum level to be changed at runtime.

 * BufferFileCountLimit : The maximum number of log files that will be retained, including the current log file.
 For unlimited retention, pass null.
-The default is 31.
+The default is 20.

 ### Authentication